wso2/docs-is/en/docs/references/concepts/claim-management.md

 An identity claim is a special claim related to identity management.
-It can be used to specify information about the user account or the state of a user account such as the lastLoginTime, accountDisabled, and accountLocked claims.
+It can be used to specify information about the user account or the state of a user account such as the `lastLoginTime`, `accountDisabled`, and accountLocked claims.
 Identity claims are identified by the claim URI.
 All identity claims have the term "identity" appended to the claim URI as follows: